enricobono/WeTrail/backend/README.md

 - Start the docker application to get the database up and running: `docker-compose up -d`
 - Start the backend server: `npm run start:dev`

+Migrations will be automatically executed at the startup.

 ## Tests